rkyzk/your-poetry/documents/README.md

 |2| featured profiles |Change ‘/profiles/’ to “/profile/“ in line 20 in FeaturedProfilesDataContext.js.
 Go to "Home."|Check if an error message appears. | displayed.| displayed.|pass|[image](./images/manual-tests/ErrorMessages/2.png)2023/7/29|
 |3| profiles page |Change ‘/profiles/’ to “/profile/,“ in line 23 in ProfilesPage.js.
 Log in as admin and go to “Poets I’m following”|Check if an error message appears. | Message "There was an error.
 The data couldn't be loaded.
 Please try again later." is displayed.| Message "There was an error.
 The data couldn't be loaded.
 Please try again later." is displayed.|pass|[image](./images/manual-tests/ErrorMessages/3.png)2023/7/29|

+### Bugs

+Bug 1.
+In manual test 'Featured Profiles component' section, test no. 6 failed.
+When a user who is featured writes a new poem, the poem count in the featured profile was not updated.
+(It was updated only after refreshing the page.)

+Solution: I added handlePoemCount function in PoemCreateForm which adjusts the poem count in the featured profile if a featured user write a new poem.
+I found that when a featured user deletes a poem, the poem count was also not reflected.
+I added subtractOneFromPoemsCount function in ConfirmationModal.js to adjust the poem count in case a featured user deletes a poem.

+Bug 2.
+On Search Profiles Page, when a user enters spaces, the search used to start running, which is not necessary.

+Solution: I added line 14 in function 'timer' in useEffect in SearchProfiles so the search will not be run if only spaces are entered.

 ### Depoyment Process

 1. Remove ReactStrictMode components from index.js.